 - Monitor Enable this option to only use the detection source as a monitor.
 When enabled, the detection source will be displayed as a trace on the gradient plot area, but will not be used to cut peaks. - All Wavelength Detection Enable this option to detect peaks within a user-selected range of wavelengths.
 When enabled, click the Details button to configure additional settings.
 These settings include the slope-based and peak width options described in λ1 and λ2 above.
-Additionally, you can type or select the minimum and maximum wavelengths limits in nanometers. - External Detector Enable this option to use a 0 to 1 volt analog signal from an external detector.
-When enabled, click the Details button to configure additional settings.
-These settings include the slope-based and peak width options described in $\lambda 1$ and $\lambda 2$ above.
-The system will use its internal algorithms to cut detect and cut peaks based on the analog input signal.
-Refer to the External Detector instruction sheet for cable and plumbing requirements.
-The external detector option is not available on Rf 150 and Rf 200i systems.
+Peak width is used to determine solvent suppression.
+Peaks that are twice the peak width are deemed to be solvent or other baseline drift and the signal will be rezeroed.
+Additionally, you can type or select the minimum and maximum wavelengths limits in nanometers. - Mass Spectrometer Enable this option to monitor or detect compounds with a PurIon mass spectrometer system (PurIon systems only).